HsiangHung/Machine_Learning_Note/ML_application/Large_language_model/README.md

 ### 1. Word Embedding

 To give another example, let's consider the words "cat" and "dog".
 These two words will usually be closer to each other when compared to another pair of words, such as "cat" and "burgers.
 In word embedding, these words would be represented as vectors that are located close to each other in the vector space.

-Following illustration is another example of trained Word2Vec Vectors with Semantic and Syntactic relationship
+Another example of trained Word2Vec Vectors with Semantic and Syntactic relationship is illustrated below (from [Word2Vec Research Paper Explained](https://towardsdatascience.com/word2vec-research-paper-explained-205cb7eecc30))

 ![word2vec](images/word_embedding.png)